ACADEMIC INTEGRITY POLICY

 makes an effort to detect and prevent incidents of dishonesty and to report evidence of infractions.

 The submission of work for academic credit indicates that the work has been done by the student.
 Sources for all work should be acknowledged and truthfully reported by the student.

 Failure to act in accordance with the academic integrity policy will be considered academic misconduct.
 The following statements outline infractions that constitute academic misconduct.
-The Vice President for Academic Services and Workforce Development reserves the right to make final determinations of academic misconduct, especially for behaviors that are not listed here.
+The Chief Academic Officer reserves the right to make final determinations of academic misconduct, especially for behaviors that are not listed here.